eylon-44/Buzz-OS/documentation/KernelHeap.md

 #### Freeing a Chunk

-Freeing a chunk is easy-peasy.
+Freeing a chunk is really easy.
 The `free` function gets a pointer to the start of the data section in a chunk, by subtracting the size of a header (8) from it we can find its header.
 And now, all there is left to do is mark the chunk as free.
 We do that by turning the first bit of the size attribute off.
 Using the previous example the heap will now look like this:

 | Address   | Heap     | Size (bytes) | Values       |
 | :-------: | :------: | :----------: | :----------: |